bcbro2021/Doomu-chan-Engine/README.md

 # DOOMU CHAN(づ｡◕‿‿◕｡)づ
-a not so versatile doom based engine being made with c and sdl2
+a not so versatile doom based engine being made with c and glut

 ## Try it out
 Dependencies:
-gcc, libsdl2-dev
+gcc, freeglut3

 Installing and running doomu-chan